sergiodxa/use-mutation/README.md

 </a>

 <p>
-  Run functions with side-effects safely in React
+  Run side-effects safely in React
 </p>

 </div>